Loading

 An AI agent at work

-When you input your objective, the AI agent goes through goal initialization.
-It passes your prompt to the core LLM (the ones used now are GPT-3.5 and GPT-4), and returns the first output of its internal monologue, displaying that it understands what it needs to do.
+1. When you input your objective, the AI agent goes through goal initialization.
+It passes your prompt to the core LLM (like GPT), and returns the first output of its internal monologue, displaying that it understands what it needs to do.

-Since the agent can use a computer the same way you do, it can gather information from the internet.
-I've also seen some agents that are able to connect with other AI models to outsource tasks and decisions, letting them access image generation, geographical data processing, or computer vision features.
+3. Since the agent can use a computer the same way you do, it can gather information from the internet.
+I've also seen some agents that can connect to other AI models or agents to outsource tasks and decisions, letting them access image generation, geographical data processing, or computer vision features.

-All data is stored and managed by the agent, both so it can relay it back to you and so it can improve its strategy as it moves forward.
+4. All data is stored and managed by the agent in its learning/knowledge base system, so it can relay it back to you and to improve its strategy as it moves forward.

-What do AI agents look like in action?
-Here are a few examples:
+AI agents examples: What do they look like in action?

 To show you this isn't a dream I had last night, I put together a short list of apps you can try out.
 These are all in very early development stage, so expect bugs and long-ish wait times along the way.
 Still, I'm sure you'll be able to feel the potential here.